 We started off the meeting by showing a video from OpenMake Cardboard event that we hosted a few years ago.
 It was a good introduction to overview what cardboard activities we’ve done in the past and who are the artists we’ve been working with.
 We also showed a couple of other projects that we've tried such as Cardboard pop-up tree and large scale stop motion animations.

-Then we invited participants to dive into the Tinkering Studio's cardboard activities: some are our all time favorite and some are brand new (half-baked).
+Then we invited participants to dive into the Tinkering Studio's cardboard activities: some are our all time favorite (like this cardboard attachment board) and some are brand new (half-baked).
 Here is the line up for the activities: